Marwan-lord/Resgen/README.md

 ./target/release/resgen -f it.toml # the output is going to be cv.pdf
 ```

-### Simple Troubleshooting
-If it says that the font isn't found try installing the font and putting it in ~/.fonts/ then rerun the program

 ### Producing the Output resume
 ``` bash
  resgen -f resume.toml -o mycv.pdf -t clean -p /path/to/dir # note that it's the directory not the font itself (LiberationSans)